We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best sensor pad baby breathing monitor

-Parents like that this device doesn’t attach to baby and that the parent unit has an impressively long battery life.
+Parents like that this device doesn’t attach to baby and that the battery life on the parent unit is impressively long.
 Others say the night vision of the camera works very well.

 Considerations: Some reviewers note that you’ll get false alarms if your baby wiggles to the edges of the crib where the sensors aren’t placed.
-Several complain that the daytime video quality leaves much to be desired.
-A few others say that their systems stopped working after several months of use.
+Several complain that the video quality leaves much to be desired, and others complained about zoom capabilities and the interface.

 Best baby breathing monitor with an app

-Key features: The Miku Smart Baby Monitor includes a detailed app that allows you to monitor breathing, movement, sleep patterns, and nursery temperature without any contact with your baby’s body.
-You can also play music for your child, and download and share videos and photos.
+Key features: The Miku Smart Baby Monitor includes a detailed app that allows you to monitor breathing, movement, sleep patterns, and nursery temperature — all without touching your baby’s body.
+You can also play music for your child, as well as download and share videos and photos.

 Best budget-friendly baby breathing monitor

-You’ll discover a variety of breathing monitors, each with their own unique set of features and frills.
+You’ll discover a variety of breathing monitors, each with its own unique set of features and frills.
 A few things to keep in mind:

 - Budget.
-Prices for breathing monitors ranges from around $50 up to $400, depending on the features and technology included.
+Prices for breathing monitors range from around $50 up to $400, depending on the features and technology included.

 - Reliability.
 False alarms happen, so when researching which models to choose, keep that in mind.
 The reviews are a good place to spot just how often parents are experiencing false alarms.

 - Camera quality.
 If you want a clear view of your child in addition to breathing monitoring, be sure to choose a camera that records in HD and has a nighttime viewing mode.